-Threstigation meeting/interview in Before the meeting takes place the Investigator should: establish how the interviewee may be able to help with the investigation and plan initial questions accordingly book an appropriate time and place for the meeting write to the interviewee using the template/wording provided, inviting them to the meeting ensure that any specific needs are taken into consideration (e.g. EHCP, health or learning needs, LAC or Care Leaver) At the start of the meeting the Investigator should explain: who is present and why? the role of the investigator the purpose of the meeting the need for confidentiality during the investigation that the interviewee's witness statement may be used as evidence for the disciplinary who will see the interviewee's witness statement?
-During the meeting the Investigator should: take any needs into consideration during this stage ask questions to gather the facts of the matter probe the interviewee without it being in an adversarial manner record responses and any refusal to respond seek evidence that may substantiate the information provided At the end of the meeting the Investigator should: check if there is anything else the interviewee thinks is important before ending the interview explain that they may need to be interviewed again explain that the interviewee will be provided shortly with a copy of their witness statement for them to check and confirm that it is accurate After the meeting the Investigator should: provide the interviewee with a copy of their statement and seek agreement that it is accurate consider what the important facts from the meeting were and whether information already collected supports or contradicts these

-consider whether the meeting suggested any further information needs to be collected

-or interviews arranged

-consider any specific needs that should

-be taken into consideration prior to

-formulating any judgements.
+Before the meeting establish how the interviewee may be takes place the Investigator able to help with the investigation and plan should: initial questions accordingly book an appropriate time and place for the meeting write to the interviewee using the template/wording provided, inviting them to the meeting ensure that any specific needs are taken • into consideration (e.g. EHCP, health or learning needs, LAC or Care Leaver) At the start of the who is present and why? • meeting the Investigator should the role of the investigator • explain: the purpose of the meeting • the need for confidentiality during the • investigation that the interviewee's witness statement may be used as evidence for the disciplinary who will see the interviewee's witness statement?
+During the meeting the take any needs into consideration during Investigator should: this stage ask questions to gather the facts of the matter probe the interviewee without it being in an adversarial manner record responses and any refusal to respond seek evidence that may substantiate the information provided At the end of the check if there is anything else the meeting the Investigator should: interviewee thinks is important before ending the interview explain that they may need to be interviewed again explain that the interviewee will be provided shortly with a copy of their witness statement for them to check and confirm that it is accurate After the meeting the Investigator provide the interviewee with a copy of should: their statement and seek agreement that it is accurate consider what the important facts from • the meeting were and whether information already collected supports or contradicts these consider whether the meeting suggested any further information needs to be collected or interviews arranged consider any specific needs that should be taken into consideration prior to formulating any judgements. -- ---

-Appendix 5

-Transcript - Inve estigation Interview
+Transcript - Investigation Interview

--

-Name: Date:
+Name: Date: Venue: Attendees:

-Venue:

-Attendees:

-Name of Investig ator

-Ciara a di Deter

-Signea: Date:

-Name of interview wee:
+Name of Investigator

 Signed: Date:

+Name of interviewee:

+Signed: Date:

 Please Note:

-r icase rvote.

-propriate to hold a formal disciplinary hearing, this transcript may be

-used as evidence provided]. e [and you may be called as a witness to support the information
+If it is deemed appropriate to hold a formal disciplinary hearing, this transcript may be used as evidence [and you may be called as a witness to support the information provided].

-providedj.

-Appendix 6 Investigation rep nort
+Appendix 6 Investigation report

-Introduction Investigation into allegations against: [Name and BMC Number]

-Investigator: [Name and Role]

-Date investigation began:

-Brief outline of circumstances leading to disciplinary action:
+Introduction Investigation into allegations against: [Name and BMC Number] Investigator: [Name and Role] Date investigation began: Brief outline of circumstances leading to disciplinary action:

 Information Item Date Description

 Collected 1.
 DD/MM/YYYY

 (List 2.

-all information collected, 3.
+(List all information collected d.
+3 .

-when and how) 4.
+when and howlt is 4.

-5.
+advisable to refer to 5.

-6.
+students as Student 1, 6.

-7.
+Student 2 etc to obscure their names in 7.

-8.
+readiness for sending 8.

-9.
+copies out to 9.

-10.
+parents/carers/S/W. 10.

-Findings Information established: [detail what the investigation has established, making reference to the information collected and providing a chronology of events] Information that could not be established: detail any part of the investigation that was inconclusive] Mitigating factors: [detail if there were any mitigating factors uncovered that are relevant to the investigation] Other relevant information: [detail any other information that is relevant to the matter]
+pro oviding a chronology of events]

+nformation that could not be established : detail any part of he investigation that was inconclusive]

+Mitigating factors: [detail if there were any mitigating factors uncovered that are relevant to the investigation]

+Other relevant information: [detail any other information that is relevant to the matter]